brandonwie/kr-date-buillder/README.md

 - concatenate it with other strings
 - use `toString()` or `print()` method

+### Characteristics

-- There are two choices of digit styles.
+- there are two choices of digit styles.
 - UPPER CASE methods generate a Korean letter at the end of the string value.
 - lower case methods return numbers only.
-- You can use year, month, and day functions once each in a single chain.
+- you can use year, month, and day functions once each in a single chain.

 ## Year